patternfly/patternfly-elements/elements/pfe-content-set/README.md

-# PatternFly Hide-show Element
+# PatternFly Content-set Element

 ## Overview

-`pfe-hide-show` is a combo component, which brings together the utilities of the accordion and tabs components.
+`pfe-content-set` is a combo component, which brings together the utilities of the accordion and tabs components.
 Effectively both of these components do the same job, which is to encapsulate chunks of information under headings for easier browsing.
 Hiding some information and allowing the user to toggle through the headings to show other bits of information.

 Since tabs can pose a layout issue on mobile because of the lack of horizontal space, this component will first assess the width of the parent container.
 If the width is less than 768px, the component will render the content within the `<pfe-accordion>` component.
 If it is larger than this value, the content will be rendered inside the `<pfe-tabs>` component.